Skip to main content

 Treatment would continue to put hurdles in Vera’s way through mobility issues, short-term vision loss, neuropathy, foot drop, eye droop, high blood pressure, hypoglycemia, constipation, mouth sores, and urinary tract sores; the list continues.
 Along with all the physical side effects came mental side effects.
 Her anxiety was crippling; Vera couldn’t put on clothes without having panic attacks, which meant we were going to the hospital.
 Her separation anxiety was suffocating, sending her into fight or flight mode if anyone left the house.
 She struggled with her identity, saying she was not beautiful anymore.
 She looked in the mirror and saw a pale, bald girl with no eyelashes or eyebrows.
 She would ask me repeatedly, “When will I look like myself again?”
 She was scared to be amongst peers because she could no longer run or jump, and the differences she observed between her and them kept her secluded both physically and mentally.

-Vera is coming on her 2-year cancer-versary, and while she still takes chemo every single day, she is now thriving!
-She had just had her first dance recital, where she confidently walked on that stage and wanted to have fun and show off.
-Vera will attend kindergarten this fall and is excited to be amongst her peers.
+Vera is coming on her two-year cancer-versary, and while she still takes chemo every single day, she is now thriving!
+She had just had her first dance recital where she confidently walked onto that stage and wanted to have fun and show off.
+Vera will attend Kindergarten this fall and is excited to be amongst her peers.
 She only recently learned that cancer was not a “milestone” every child experiences with her questions of “Mommy, what was cancer like for you?
-Sister is turning three this year; what will do when she gets cancer,” while it has caused some frustration for her.
-We have continued to celebrate and empower her that she is the strongest girl in the world to have been given this battle and succeed!
-Vera is set to conquer cancer on October 3rd this year, when she will finally be able to ring the bell!
+Sister is turning three this year; what will we do when she gets cancer?”
+It has caused some frustration for her.
+We have continued to celebrate and empower her to know that she is the strongest girl in the world to have been given this battle and succeeded!
+Vera is set to conquer cancer on October 3 this year when she will finally be able to ring the bell!

 B-cell lymphoblastic leukemia (B-ALL)